PreciselyData/dis-api-standards/docs/PreciselyAPIDesignGuidelines.md

 process the request.
 Thus, the client is responsible for maintaining all the application state related information.

-API developers should distinguish between Application State and Resource/entity State.
-"Application state" is any information that can be used to identify the incoming client requests, their previous interactions and current context information (e.g., cookie, access token, etc.).
+API developers should distinguish between Application (client) State and Resource/entity (server) State.
+"Application state" is any information that can be used to identify the incoming client requests, their previous interactions, and current context information (e.g., cookie, session, access token, etc.).
 Whereas "Resource state" is the current state of a resource/entity representation on the server.
 REST APIs **SHOULD NOT** maintain any application state on the server side.